Vanderhell/Vanderhell/README.md

 [`loxdb_pro_docs`](https://github.com/Vanderhell/loxdb_pro_docs) documents the public integration-facing API for the commercial `loxdb_pro` layer.

-The PRO layer is designed for embedded products that need more than storage:
+The PRO layer is intended for embedded products that need more than local storage.
+It adds the production-facing pieces around the core database: validation, integrity checks, policy gates, observability, migration, transport, recovery planning, and host tooling.

+Planned/module areas include:

 - security and integrity
 - runtime safety validation